-Celebrating its 250th birthday in 2018, this illustrious venue in Burlington House has a mission to promote not only the appreciation of art but also its practice.
-Originally Britain’s first art school, the Royal Academy is led by artists, known as Royal Academicians, and is today responsible for thought provoking exhibitions, education and discussion.
+This illustrious venue in Burlington House has a mission to promote not only the appreciation of art but also its practice.
+Originally Britain’s first art school, the Royal Academy of Arts is led by artists, known as Royal Academicians, and is today responsible for thought provoking exhibitions, education and discussion.

 Founded in Zurich, Hauser & Wirth now has galleries in London, Los Angeles and Somerset and New York.
 Its Mayfair outpost is an imposing space on the corner of Savile Row, and the artists on show inside are equally as impressive.
 Expect many renowned names such as Louise Bourgeois and Paul McCarthy.

 Gagosian opened its Grosvenor Hill space in late 2015.
 With galleries throughout the world, Gagosian is well respected and hosts plenty of high profile exhibitions by artists like Pablo Picasso and Carsten Holler.